pulumi/pulumi/docs/metadata.md

     type: service

-This is helpful, as it exposes a dependency to the system, but it isn't perfect.
+This is helpful, as it exposes a dependency to the system -- compared to dynamically discovering and depending on a name at runtime -- but it isn't perfect.
 The shape of the dependency is still opaque to the system.
-A step further is to express that a specific port is utilized:

-    type: service:80

-This declaration says that we require a Service with an exposed port 80.
-This strong typing flows through the system, permitting liveness detection, and even compile-time type checking that the supplied Service argument actually does expose something on port 80 -- in the event that this ever changes, we will find out upon recompilation.

-Even better still is to declare that we depend on a specific kind of Service, by specifying the fully qualified name of a Stack.
+Even better is to declare that we depend on a specific kind of Service, by specifying the fully qualified name of a Stack.
 In such a case, the system ensures an instance of this Stack type, or subclass, is provided:

-    type: examples/keyValueStore
+    type: ex/kvstore

 This hypothetical Stack defines an API that can be used as a key-value store.
 Presumably we would find subclasses of it for etcd, Consul, Zookeeper, and others, which a caller is free to choose from at instantiation time.